Ofa Tuʻungafasi: 2018

 Tuungafasi became a regular starter for the Blues in the 2018 Super Rugby season, replacing the departed Charlie Faumuina as the first choice tighthead prop.
 During Super Rugby, Tuungafasi re signed to the New Zealand Rugby Union, with a deal lasting until 2021.

 After the Blues had a disappointing Super Rugby season, Tuungafasi was retained by the All Blacks for the three test series against France in 2018.
 Tuungafasi was one of only three Blues players selected, alongside backs Rieko Ioane and Sonny Bill Williams.
 Tuungafasi replaced Owen Franks off the bench in all three tests against France, with his most notable involvement in the series being the second test, a 26–13 win over France on 16 June 2018.
 Tuungafasi replaced Franks in only the 34th minute, with Franks failing to scrummage to the referee's standards.
 Tuungafasi's shifts off the bench provided support to let the All Blacks win the series 3–0.
 He did also, however, cause controversy in the media for a head high tackle in the first test, with media deeming Tuungafasi and Sam Cane's combined tackle on French winger, Rémy Grosso, worthy of a red card, following a fracture to Grosso's face.

 Tuungafasi earned a start at tighthead prop against Argentina, at Buenos Aires, during the 2018 Rugby Championship.
 The test, which took place on 29 September, was the first test start of Tuungafasi's international career.
 Tuungafasi was replaced by debutant, Angus Ta'avao, in the 51st minute, with the test ending in a 35–17 win, as well as New Zealand's third consecutive win of the competition.

 On the 2018 end of season tour, Tuungafasi earned a start against Japan, being preferred over Tim Perry as the starting loosehead prop for the test.
 Tuungafasi was replaced by Perry after 54 minutes during the 69–31 victory and the following week, replaced Karl Tu'inukuafe, in New Zealand's narrow 16–15 win over England at Twickenham Stadium.

-Having absolutely proved his ability to cover both loosehead and tighthead Prop, Tuungafasi was once again named by Steve Hansen, as the All Blacks' reserve loosehead Prop for their upcoming 17 November test, against World Rugby's number 2 ranked side, Ireland.
-Nepo Laulala was chosen as the reserve tighthead prop over Tuungafasi.
-The All Blacks went on to lose the test to Ireland, 9–16, replacing the whole front row in the 48th minute.
+Having proved his ability to cover both loosehead and tighthead Prop, Tuungafasi was once again named by Steve Hansen, as the All Blacks' reserve loosehead Prop for their upcoming 17 November test, against World Rugby's number 2 ranked side, Ireland.
+Nepo Laulala was chosen as the reserve tighthead prop.
+The All Blacks went on to lose the test to Ireland, 9–16, with the whole front row being replaced in the 48th minute.
 After an average performance against Ireland, Tuungafasi finished the year off with a start against Italy, during a 66–3 win.